 - You are required to maintain up-to-date records of the kit usage at your site on the portal.
 Updating kit usage is often done in conjunction with monthly reporting.
-A user's guide is available on the portal and guidance for monthly reporting is available at http://hivtestingontario.ca/poc/monthly/. - Kits must be stored in a controlled environment between 2-30° C and the temperature tracked daily.
+A user's guide is available on the portal and guidance for monthly reporting is available in the training modules. - Kits must be stored in a controlled environment between 2-30° C and the temperature tracked daily.
 A temperature chart is available at http://hivtestingontario.ca/poc/quality-assurance-templates/.